Abbie Mitchell

-Abriea "Abbie" Mitchell Cook (25 September 1884 – 16 March 1960), also billed as Abbey Mitchell, was an American soprano opera singer.
+Abriea "Abbie" Mitchell Cook (née Mitchell; 25 September 1884 – 16 March 1960), also billed as Abbey Mitchell, was an American soprano opera singer.
 She performed the role of Clara in the premiere production of George Gershwin's Porgy and Bess in 1935, and was also the first to record "Summertime" from that musical.

 Biography

 Mitchell was the mixed-race daughter of an African-American mother and a Jewish-German father from New York City's Lower East Side.
 She was reared by a maternal aunt, Alice Payne, in Baltimore, Maryland, where she attended a Catholic convent school.

 Mitchell never completed her formal schooling in Baltimore.
 Following the death of her father, she traveled to New York to spend the summer with her other aunt.
 At the age of fourteen, she was discovered singing from the fire escape of her aunt's apartment by the composer Will Marion Cook and lyricist Paul Laurence Dunbar; they cast her for a role in their one-act musical comedy Clorindy: The Origin of the Cakewalk (1898).
 It was so successful that it ran for the whole season at the Casino Roof Garden.

 Mitchell married Cook a year later, and appeared in the lead role in his Jes Lak White Folks (1899).
 She also appeared in his production The Southerners (1904).
 Cook and Mitchell had a daughter, Marion Abigail Cook, in 1900, and a son, Will Mercer Cook, in 1903.

 In London, Mitchell appeared in the 1903 musical In Dahomey, produced by the team of George Walker and Bert Williams, with music composed by her husband Cook, book by J.A.
 Shipp, and lyrics by poet Paul Laurence Dunbar.
 The cakewalk, considered old-fashioned by the cast, was almost cut from the show, but proved popular with audiences.
 It became a fad in the United Kingdom.
 Mitchell received international acclaim for her performance, and at age 17 she was invited to appear with the company in a Royal Command Performance for King Edward VII and Queen Alexandra at Buckingham Palace.